rtCamp/nginx-helper/README.md

 ### 2.2.2 ###

-Nginx Helper 2.2.2, Fix issue for 'Save All Changes' localized string value sent for button on form submit.
+Nginx Helper 2.2.2, Fix issue where settings not saved because the button's value localized (for any language).

 ## Does this interest you?